Ladies They Talk About: The women of pre-Code film.

 Even those who don’t like “old movies” find something to like and identify with in pre-Code films.
 Their honesty makes them feel more modern than the films of the decades that followed.
 In the pre-Code years women’s films were not a genre but stories that happened to be about women which both men and women enjoyed.
 This was one of the greatest periods in American cinema for actresses; one that has rarely appeared again once the Code was fully enforced.

-Pre-Code VS post-Code?
-Just look at how bedrooms changed.
+Pre-Code VS the Code?
+Just look at how bedrooms changed!

 Trouble In Paradise 1932, Herbert Marshall and Kay Francis contemplate sleeping together.
-Post-Code, Kay Francis and her husband have separate beds and a baby,
+During enforcement of the Code, Kay Francis and her husband have separate beds and a baby.

 Books on the pre-Code era